 Do Nothing– If you enjoy being a second option and just receiving bits of attention, then that’s your call.
 Some people will take whatever they can get.

 Try to Increase Contact– Maybe the breadcrumbing is inadvertent and you can get more attention by increasing your efforts to reach out to the other person.
-However, if your efforts fail, realize you’re being breadcrumbed.
+However, if your efforts fail, it’s a sure sign you’re being breadcrumbed.

 So, if you’re being breadcrumbed, keep these tips in mind.
-It’s definitely an awful trend, but you don’t have to fall victim to it.
+It’s definitely an awful, hurtful trend, but you don’t have to fall victim to it.
 Know what it is and move on.
 There are plenty of fish in the sea and there’s no need to put up with bad behavior.